Colorado CEO Wants Charges Against Cybersecurity Employees Dropped In Iowa

 WESTMINSTER, Colo.
 (CBS4) – A Colorado-based cybersecurity company spoke out Wednesday against the arrest of two of its employees by a sheriff in Iowa for breaking into a county courthouse.
 Coalfire says they were hired for that job by the state to test the security of publicly-owned buildings.

-“I mean it’s very common, we do hundreds of these a year,” said Tom McAndrew, the CEO of Coalfire.
+“I mean it’s very common, we do hundreds of these a year,” said Tom McAndrew, the CEO of Coalfire, which is based in Westminster.
 “Myself, I’ve done these many times over the past two decades.”

 Gary Demercurio and Justin Wynn were charged with burglary by the Dallas County Sheriff’s Office, but now face a lesser charge of trespassing.
 McAndrew wants the charges dropped.